thattimc/docker-guide/docs/07-dockerfile.md

 A Dockerfile is a file that contains a set of instructions that describe an environment configuration.

-Let try to create rails docker image using `Dockerfile`, first create project folder:
+Let try to create rails docker image using `Dockerfile`.
+First, create a project folder:

 ```bash
 mkdir ~/myapp
 cd ~/myapp
 ```

-Create `Dockerfile` with following content in the project root folder:
+Create `Dockerfile` with the following content in the project root folder:

 ```docker
 FROM ruby:2.6.3